-As with all data sets, IHPA will make them available for benchmarking purposes once they are robust and mature enough to do so.
+As with all data sets, IHPA will make the HTTRA NBEDS 2020-21 available for benchmarking purposes once they are robust and mature enough to do so.

 13. How can new graduates be recognised in allied health, dental, midwifery and nursing, when they are not listed in the area of clinical focus?